 <![LOG[Get policies = [{"Id":"4c153c53-913e-4a75-92b1-27e53ca03876","Name":"WinZip 26.0","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":null,"AssignmentFilterIds":null,"DetectionRule":"[{\"DetectionType\":3,\"DetectionText\":\"{\\\"EnforceSignatureCheck\\\":0,\\\"RunAs32Bit\\\":0,\\\"ScriptBody\\\":\\\"77u/JEFwcE5hbWUgPSAiV2luemlwIHZlciAyNi4wIgokRmlsZSA9ICJEOlxQcm9ncmFtIEZpbGVzXFdpblppcDI2XHdpbnppcDY0LmV4ZSIKJEZpbGVWZXJzaW9uID0gIjUwLjI2MC4xNDYxM2UgeyAKV3JpdGUtSG9zdCAiRmlsZSAkZmlsZSBub3QgZm91bmQuIEFwcGxpY2F0aW9uIG5vdCBpbnN0YWxsZWQiCkV4aXQgMAp9\\\"}\"}]","InstallCommandLine":"msiexec /i winzip260-64.msi /qn INSTALLDIR=\"D:\\Program Files\\WinZip26\"", ........

-The below excerpts show the evaluation for custom detection script.
+The excerpts below show the evaluation of the custom detection script.

 <![LOG[[Win32App] ===Step=== Detection rules]LOG]!><time="19:10:44.5585753" date="3-1-202x2" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] ProcessDetectionRules starts]LOG]!><time="19:10:44.5585753" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] ProcessDetectionRules Parsing InstallEx...]LOG]!><time="19:10:44.5585753" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] DetectionType 3]LOG]!><time="19:10:44.5595744" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] Start detectionManager SideCarScriptDetectionManager]LOG]!><time="19:10:44.5747007" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] Detection script file C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1 is saved.]LOG]!><time="19:10:44.7470933" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG["C:\Program Files (x86)\Microsoft Intune Management Extension\agentexecutor.exe" -powershellDetection "C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1" "C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1quotedResultFilePath.txt" "C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1quotedErrorFilePath.txt" "C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1quotedTimeoutFilePath.txt" 3600 "C:\Windows\System32\WindowsPowerShell\v1.0" 0 "C:\Program Files (x86)\Microsoft Intune Management Extension\Content\DetectionScripts\4c153c53-913e-4a75-92b1-27e53ca03876_1.ps1quotedExitCodeFilePath.txt" False]LOG]!><time="19:10:44.8749422" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] SideCarScriptDetectionManager Launch powershell executor in machine session]LOG]!><time="19:10:44.8779350" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] Checked Powershell script result: Custom script based detection : Winzip ver 26.0 Actual version: 50.260.14610 (64-bit), Compared version: 50.260.14610 (64-bit) Same version of application installed ]LOG]!><time="19:10:48.3363923" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file=""> <![LOG[[Win32App] Checked Powershell script exitCode: 1 EnforceSignatureCheck: 0 RunAs32Bit: 0 InstallExRunAs: 1, result of applicationDetected: False]LOG]!><time="19:10:48.3376679" date="3-1-2022" component="IntuneManagementExtension" context="" type="1" thread="28" file="">

-If any of above detection rules are not configured correctly then application will be offered to client even if installed.
-The Intune agent won’t be able to detect the application post installation.
-In this case, the deployment will fail with error 0x87D1041C.
+If any of the above Win32 app detection rules are misconfigured, the application may be offered to the client even if it is already installed.
+In such cases, the Intune agent cannot properly detect the application after installation, and the deployment will fail with the error code 0x87D1041C.

 Related Posts